Introduction to Diodes and Their Symbols

 The forward voltage drop is key for a diode to start conducting.
 It’s the minimum voltage needed for current to flow.
 For many diodes, this voltage is about 0.7 V to 1 V. The forward voltage drop is a loss that a circuit must account for.

 PIV stands for peak inverse voltage.
 It’s the max reverse voltage a diode can handle without damage.
 Exceeding this limit can cause the diode to fail, allow reverse current, and harm the circuit.
+Understanding the PIV is crucial in diode schematics to ensure safe voltage levels and prevent circuit damage from reverse current.

 Diodes also have a max current rating.
 This is the most current they can handle safely.
 Going over this rating can overheat and destroy the diode.
 We must choose a diode that can safely manage the circuit’s power demands.